 Without the help of allies, Native students and their families bear the burden of making school district policies more inclusive.
 Be an ally!

-Proactively share the link to this post with the principle of your local public high school.
+Proactively share the link to this post with the principal of your local public high school.
 Ask if school and district dress code policies affirm the right of Indigenous students to practice their religious and cultural traditions.

 If the school does not have a policy of welcoming Native students to participate in the graduation ceremony while donning their traditional attire, please let them know they can find information to help update district policies at: https://www.narf.org/cases/graduation/